CVE-2017-12617 vulnerability in Apache and Other Products

 Vulnerability Analysis

 CVE-2017-12617 can be exploited with network access, and does not require authorization privileges or user interaction.
 This vulnerability is consided to have a high level of attack complexity.
-It has an exploitability score of 2.2 out of four.
+This vulnerability is known to be actively exploited by threat actors.
 The potential impact of an exploit of this vulnerability is considered to be very high.

 What is an Unrestricted File Upload Vulnerability?